Punktum-dk/epp-service-specification/README.md

 ### Authentication

-The DK Hostmaster EPP service, only support username/password authentication.
+The Punktum dk EPP service, only support username/password authentication.

 See also the [login](#login) command for details and the section on [Service Users](#service-users).